 Unlike many paid stock photo providers, Pexels focuses on real photographs.
 The pictures are usually already processed or show already beautiful and in a form brought motives.

 I like this very much, and especially bloggers should be much more satisfied with it, as they are mostly looking for meaningful pictures anyway.
 There is also the possibility to load the images in different formats.

 All in all, the offer is still incomplete here and there, but on the whole, it is surprisingly extensive.
-For many topics, there are therefore matching pictures, whereby above all nature and random holiday shots in high quality determine the platform, as it seems to me.
+Therefore, there are matching pictures for many topics, whereby nature and random holiday shots in high quality determine the platform, as it seems to me.
 Especially for smaller niche topics, it is still challenging to get the right picture.

-The licensing terms are a bit more detailed here so that we also do without a summary.
-Please read here before use.disease.
+The licensing terms are a bit more detailed here, so that we also do without a summary.
+Please read here before you use this image library.

 This site has a vast database with 1.6 million high-quality images.
 Pixabay is more business-oriented than a provider like Unsplash, which is often helpful for bloggers.
 Another significant advantage of Pixabay is that they also offer free vectors and illustrations.

 But what is a considerable disadvantage of Pixabay is that anonymous owners do the upload.
 So there is the danger that the uploader doesn’t have the appropriate licenses at all.
 And that a bill from the owner will flutter into the house afterwards.
 Read more about this with the WordPress plugin Image Source.